Looking for the best vegan milk options? These non-dairy milk alternatives will hit home as the best dairy-free milk picks!

 For added flavor plus antioxidants, stir these mix-ins into one cup of nut milk.

-Add ½ teaspoon vanilla extract.
+- If you want vanilla milk…add ½ teaspoon vanilla extract.

-Add 1 teaspoon unsweetened cocoa powder.
+- If you want chocolate milk…add 1 teaspoon unsweetened cocoa powder.

-Add ½ teaspoon nutmeg or cinnamon.
+- If you want spiced milk…add ½ teaspoon nutmeg or cinnamon.

-This blog post was updated in August 2020.
+This blog post was updated in August 2022.
 A version of this content originally appeared in Yoga Journal.

 I’d love to hear from you!
 What are your favorite nut milks?
 What do you consider the best lactose-free milk and the best vegan milk?

 Find this post helpful?
 At no additional cost to you, you can support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you so much.